Credit repair scams are phony services that claim they can improve your credit score.

 - A written contract detailing all of the above in addition to your legal rights.
 Among the latter is your right to a free credit report once a year from each of the credit reporting agencies.

 Obviously, any credit repair company that fails to do any of the above should not be trusted.
 Upfront fees, in particular, are very common.
-So are opaque pricing models, and failing to let you know you have a right to a free credit report.
+So are opaque pricing models and failing to let you know you have a right to a free credit report.
 But there are also other red flags to look for that suggest the company you are dealing with is a scam.

 Look Out for These Red Flags

 And of course some scammers, regardless of what they promise or how much they charge, end up doing little or no work on your behalf.
 The FTC’s consumer warning explains what legal action you can take if you discover that you fell into a credit repair scam.

 If you think you’ve been the victim of a credit repair scam, contact the fund recovery experts at MyChargeBack.